vmware-archive/nsxraml/md-version/nsxvapi.md

 the primary NSX Manager.

 ### /2.0/vdn/config/multicasts
-Working with Multicast Address Ranges
+Working With Multicast Address Ranges
 ------
 If any of your transport zones will use multicast or hybrid replication mode, you must add a multicast address range (also called a multicast